KevinSHIT/trojan-client-slim/README.md

 # TCS

-A slim cilent for trojan.
+A slim cilent for Trojan-GFW.

 ## What's TCS?

-TCS(Trojan Client Slim) is a slim and easy client for Trojan-G*W.
+TCS(Trojan Client Slim) is a slim and easy client for Trojan-GFW.

 > TIPS: TCS only gives the most basic functions.
 If you need full-feature experience, please configure Trojan-G*W manually.